Key takeaways

 - For most Big Five banks, at least one director still has to sign in person at a branch — but everything before that signature (KYC, document upload, account pre-approval) can be done remotely with a virtual address already in place.

 Canadian banks care about two things when they look at your business address: is it a real physical place, and does the address on the application match the address on your incorporation and CRA records.
-A virtual business address at a licensed commercial facility — the kind Auteur operates in Toronto and Vancouver — satisfies both tests.
-What they reject is PO boxes, general delivery codes, and addresses that don't physically receive mail.
+A virtual business address at a real commercial street address, the kind Auteur is built around in Toronto and Vancouver, typically satisfies both tests.

 If you're about to start a business bank application, the practical order is: virtual address → incorporation → CRA Business Number → bank.
 Doing them in that order means every document the bank asks for has the same address on it, and there's nothing to reconcile.